Herder Memorial Trophy: First all-Newfoundland championship

+Donation of the trophy

 The Herder trophy was the brainchild of Ralph Herder, then president of The Evening Telegram, as a memorial to his five late brothers.
 Ralph's brothers Arthur, William, Douglas, Augustus and Hubert were all avid hockey players in the St. John's Hockey league.

 Originally donated in memory of five Herder brothers, the trophy now honors the memory of seven brothers, including Ralph and his youngest brother James.
 In 2009, the name of Ralph's son Stephen was added to the trophy.
 All seven Herder brothers were fine hockey players and often played together, with four of them sometimes playing together on a championship team.
 James Herder coached the 1935 Guards team that lost the inaugural Herder championship to Corner Brook in March 1935.

 The Herder family

 The Herders were a very prominent family in St. John's, Newfoundland and Labrador.
 William James Herder, born in Old Perlican, was the founder of Newfoundland's first daily newspaper, The Evening Telegram.
 Ralph, one of William's seven sons, became publisher of the Telegram in 1934 after the death of Augustus (Gus), who was the fifth brother to pass away.

 Ralph donated the Trophy on behalf of the Herder Family as a memorial to his five late brothers (Douglas, Arthur, Hubert, Herbert Augustus (Gus) and William Jr.).
 Later the names of Ralph, his youngest brother James, and Ralph's son Stephen were added to the trophy.

 The trophy is now a memorial to the following Herder family members: